-Work Package June 2020 Forecast July 2020 Forecast Construction Completion Date Construction Completion Date 1253 - Union Square/Market Street Station 12/30/2020 1/12/2021 1254 - Chinatown Station 12/30/2020 1/12/2021 1255 - Yerba Buena/Moscone Center Station 12/30/2020 1/12/2021 1256 - Surface, Track, and Systems 02/25/2021 02/25/2021
+Work Package July 2020 Forecast August 2020 Forecast Construction Completion Construction Completion Date Date 1253 - Union Square/Market Street Station 1/12/2021 2/11/2021 1254 - Chinatown Station 1/12/2021 2/11/2021 1255 - Yerba Buena/Moscone Center Station 1/12/2021 2/11/2021 1256 - Surface, Track, and Systems 02/25/2021 02/25/2021

-Source: SFMTA Monthly Progress Reports for May 2020 and June 2020
+Source: SFMTA Monthly Progress Reports for July 2020 and August 2020

 Union Square/Market Street Station (UMS): Construction of stairs and elevators continued throughout the station.
 The contractor continued installing fire protection, security system, and emergency lighting throughout the station.
 The installation of the glass enclosure around the elevators and escalators at the north and south concourses continued.
-The installation of Mechanical, Electrical, and Plumbing (M/E/P) and fire protection components continued throughout the station.
+The installation of Mechanical, Electrical, and Plumbing (M/E/P) and security and fire protection components continued throughout the station.
 The contractor continued installing the unistrut for ceiling panels and Light Emitting Diode (LED) artwork at the concourse level.
 The installation of precast architectural concrete elements for the United States Gypsum Corporation (USG) terrace level is underway.
 The installation of the USG roof-level exhaust vent continued.
 The pavement renovation at the north side of Market Street is underway.
 The construction work at the emergency command post continued.
+The north sidewalk plaza work continued.

 Chinatown Station (CTS): The installation of M/E/P and fire protection components continued throughout the station.
 The contractor continued the installation of escalators Nos.
 5 and 6 at the upper mezzanine level.
 Work on elevators Nos.
 1, 2, 3, and 4 at the platform and concourse levels continued.
-The contractor completed the installation of Pacific Gas & Electric (PG&E) feeder conduits for normal and alternate feeders.
+The contractor completed the installation of the sewer work along Washington Street.
 The electrical switchgear installation continued at the headhouse platform level.
 The contractor continued the installation of the Glass Fiber Reinforced Concrete (GFRC) panels at the concourse level.
 The contractor continued erecting structural steel for the plaza level.
 The street work, monitoring, and surveying activities are ongoing.
 The emergency ventilation fan installation at the headhouse continued.
-The construction of surface slabs and PCC #50 Chinatown Station Plaza walls and stairs continued.
-The contractor began utility construction at the intersection of Stockton and Washington streets.
+The construction of surface slabs and Proposed Contract Change (PCC) #50 Chinatown Station Plaza walls and stairs is complete.
+The contractor continued utility construction at the intersection of Stockton and Washington streets.
+The contractor completed pulling out Pacific Gas & Electric (PG&E) feeder conduits for both normal and alternate feeders.

 Yerba Buena/Moscone Station (YBM): The installation of M/E/P components, interior walls, and stairs continued throughout the station.
 Installation of escalators Nos.
 3 and 4 and elevators Nos.
 3 and 4 continued.
-The contractor completed installing the lighting at the station concourse.
+The contractor completed installing light poles near stair 6, rough-in PDS sign and fire alarm devices at elevators Nos.
+3 and 4.
 Work on the street-level elements such as elevator shafts and steel framing continued.
 The installation of electric vehicle controls at the station mezzanine continued.
-The contractor completed the ceiling installation at the headhouse concourse.
+The contractor continued the ceiling installation at the headhouse concourse.
 The artwork installation at the headhouse concourse continued.
 The contractor completed placing concrete sidewalk sections along Clementina Street.
+The terroxy fill, terrazzo, metal wall panels, station agent booth and fronts at escalators and elevators at the headhouse concourse continued.